 Vessel Hull Inspection - UWILD

 In addition to its abilities in tank inspections, the VideoRay ROV is an exceptional solution for UWILD (Underwater Inspection in Lieu of Dry-dock) applications.
-Its powerful thrusters, stability through the hull crawling attachment, and wide range of sonar options combined with an experienced operator working with a classification society inspector and USCG representative on deck, a VideoRay can complete a vessel inspection in less than two hours, saving time, money, and allows efficient scheduling of ships.
+Its powerful thrusters, stability through the hull crawling attachment, and wide range or sonar options combined with an experienced operator working with a classification society inspector and USCG representative on deck, a VideoRay can complete a vessel inspection in less than two hours, saving time, money, and allowing efficient scheduling of ships.

 UWILD inspections can be completed offshore in clearer water or in lower visibility port environments with imaging sonar options.
-Either way, the VideoRay Pro 4 offers a rapid, portable, and cost-effective solution to UWILD inspection needs and can usually be completed with one operator.

 RECOMMENDED OFFSHORE SHIPPING ROV SYSTEMS »